-In 2014, the Company showed its determination to fight corruption by declaring its intention with the Private Sector Collective Action Coalition against Corruption (CAC) and was certified as a CAC member for the second consecutive term in December 2019, which has a period of three years of certification and expires in December 2022.
-The Risk Management Office has already submitted documents for the third renewal of certification in September 2022.
+In 2014, the Company showed its determination to fight corruption by declaring its intention with the Private Sector Collective Action Coalition against Corruption (CAC) and was certified as a CAC member for the third consecutive term in December 2022.

 3. Respect for Human Rights